estherbra/Netflix-project/README.md

 ## 🌐 Overview

-The project was made with Pyspark language in the transformation stage, using Google Colab.
+The project was made with Pyspark language in transforming stage, using Google Colab.
 In this step, there was some processes such as treatment of invalid data, correction of data types, and replacing null values with "non_informed".
 <br/>
 After cleaning, next step was sending data to Azure SQL through a function with JDBC connection information, called in the end of the notebook.